 Q2.
 How does a Java EE application integrate with other systems?

 A2.
 Using various protocols like HTTP(S), SOAP, RMI, FTP, TCP, proprietary, etc.

 2) Messaging with JMS.
-With JMS, you can switch from one JMS complian message broker (e.g. Web Methods) with another one (e.g. MQSeries or WebspehreMQ) with little or no changes to your source code.
+JMS is an interface with which you can switch from one JMS compliant message broker (e.g. Web Methods) with another one (e.g. MQSeries or WebspehreMQ) with little or no changes to your source code.
 It is like JDBC, which allows you to switch underlying databases.

-3) JavaMail for sending emails and Simplewire Java SMS to send SMSs.
+3) JavaMail for sending emails and Simplewire Java SMS library to send SMSs.

 4) Overnight batch job runs to load data feeds with Spring batch or the new JEE batch jobs.
-These are ETL(Extract Transform and Load) tasks.
+These are ETL (Extract Transform and Load) tasks.
 You use Hadoop to ingest big data via ELT (Extract Load & Transform);

-5) Using open source integration frameworks like Spring Integration or Apache Camel.
-This helps you integrate systems in a standardised way adhering to the enterprise integration patterns (EIP).
+5) Using open source integration frameworks like Spring Integration, Mule ESB, Apache Camel, etc. This helps you integrate systems in a standardised way adhering to the enterprise integration patterns (EIP).
 Apache Camel is a light weight integration framework that allows you to use HTTP, FTP, JMS, EJB, JPA, RMI, JMS, JMX, LDAP, and Netty to name a few.